-Shortly after my daughter’s first birthday, I was chatting with a new mom.
-I remember the point in the conversation when she told me her daughter was sleeping 12 hours a night at three months old because, after hearing that, I’m pretty sure I tuned out the rest of the conversation as my thoughts started to spiral.
+Shortly after my daughter’s first birthday, I was chatting with a new mom when she casually mentioned that her daughter had been sleeping 12 hours a night since three months old.
+I remember the exact moment my mind stopped listening and started spiraling.

-As my second child rapidly approaches his first birthday, I’ve concluded that I only give birth to babies who don’t like to sleep.
-No amount of rocking, coaxing, or shushing will make them sleep on their own, and from the time they exit my womb, they’re smart enough to realize sleeping in a bed by themselves away from mom is no fun.
+As my second child rapidly approaches his first birthday, I’ve concluded that I only give birth to babies who do not like to sleep.
+No amount of rocking, coaxing, or shushing will make them sleep on their own, and from the moment they exit my womb, they seem smart enough to realize that sleeping in a bed by themselves away from mom is no fun.
 They spent nine months inside me, so why would they want to sleep away from me now?

 If Your Baby Doesn’t Sleep Well, It’s Not Your Fault

 The friend whose baby sleeps through the night was a first-time mom.
-She had no experience, didn’t sleep train her baby, or did anything special.
+She had no experience, didn’t sleep train her baby, and didn’t do anything special.
 She just laid her baby in the bassinet, and her baby slept.
-At that moment, I realized some babies go to sleep quickly, and some don’t.
+At that moment, I realized that some babies fall asleep quickly, while others don’t.

 If you’re the mother of a baby or toddler who won’t sleep, let me reassure you that it’s not your fault.
 Yes, there are many sleep tips and ways to help your baby have a more restful night, and I encourage you to explore them.
 But it’s okay if you’ve tried everything and your baby only wants to be near you or to nurse several times a night.
 Try to find ways to keep yourself relaxed and rested, even if it means taking a nap during the day with your baby or going to bed earlier.

-One Day, They’ll Use Their Strong Will for Good
+One Day, Their Strong Will Will Serve Them Well

 It used to be typical for people to ask a new mom if their baby was a “good” baby, which usually means they’re quiet and sleep well.
 Unless your baby lives a life of crime, there’s no such thing as a “good” or “bad” baby.
 Some babies are easygoing, while others are stronger-willed.
 They can grow up to be kind, strong, and empathetic children.

 My babies have taken after my husband.
-Their determination, strong will, and stubbornness mean that one day when they’re older, they won’t be afraid to stand up for what is right and courageously pursue their dreams.
+Their determination, strong will, and stubbornness mean that one day, when they’re older, they won’t be afraid to stand up for what is right and courageously pursue their dreams.
 I know I will appreciate this in the future, even if it’s pretty frustrating at bedtime.
-If you’re in a similar situation, remember that one day, your little one will use all of that strength for something good.
+If you’re in a similar situation, remember that one day, your little one will put all that strength to good use.